CogSciOliver/DTheArtist/README.md

 - 👋 Hi, I’m @DTheArtist
-- 👀 I’m interested in the responsiblities and products CTO, CPO and CAIO are able to bring to Market.
+- 🌱 I’m currently in Harvard CS50.
-- Passionate about Technology for fun, work, play and moneyah!
+- 👀 Founder & CAIO at Chi'Va www.chivaapp.com
-- 🌱 I’m currently learning AWS, C#.
-Reminding myself I know Python.
-A Graduate of Strategic Leadership Training.
+- ♟️ A Graduate of Strategic Leadership Training with Mentor Prof G.
-- 💞️ I’m looking to collaborate on Chi'Va a mental performance platform I am building until my 15+ years of Software Engineering makes me worthy of getting a job (hahahahaha!)
+- 💻 Passionate about Technology for fun, work, play and moneyah!
 - 📫 To reach me, follow on Linkedin https://www.linkedin.com/in/daniioliver/